 The project is compiled after the apprentice has gone through the Gateway process.
-The apprentice will conduct their project and submit it to the EPAO within of 3 month(s) of the EPA start date.
+The apprentice will conduct their project and submit it to the EPAO after a maximum of 3 month(s) of the EPA start date.
 The project will have a typical duration of 3 months.